A Survey of Passive Sensing for Workplace Wellbeing and Productivity: Applications of Passive Sensing in the Workplace

 In studies of information workers, several works stand out.
-The study by Das Swain \textit{et al.} \cite{10.1145/3359267} recruits 249 individuals over 62 days and used Bluetooth beacons to analyze desk and away from desk sessions per hour, time at work and time at home.
-The authors produce a measure of organization fit by analyzing the convergence of individual routines in the aforementioned behaviors and their organization’s normative behavior.
-They find that a linear model with Big Five Personality~\cite{bigfive} measures along with routine fit could predict up to 28\% of the variance in IRB, with routine fit having a significant (p $<$ 0.05) positive association with IRB.
-In another study of 603 information workers over 110 days, Das Swain \textit{et al.} \cite{dasswain2019multisensor} propose the concept of organizational personas, a clustering-based approach in which personality facets are constructed over Big Five Personality data and activity facets are constructed from multi-modal data from a fitness tracker, a phone agent (location, phone usage) and Bluetooth beacons (desk sessions).
-The authors report that the activity facets account for a small but statistically significant part of the variance in ITP.
-In a similar study of 554 information workers using a phone agent, beacons and a Garmin fitness tracker, Mirjafari \textit{et al.} \cite{10.1145/3328908} use K-Means clustering on the participant averages of ITP, IRB, OCB, IOD-ID and IOD-OD scores to classify them into higher and lower performers in their organizations.
-Results indicate that features from the fitness tracker alone can discriminate performers with an AUROC of .72; features from the phone agent can discriminate performers with an AUROC of .65 and features from both can do so with an AUROC of .83; showing how multi-modality can better explain these complex behaviors.
+Das Swain \textit{et al.}\cite{10.1145/3359267} track 249 individuals over 62 days using Bluetooth beacons to measure desk presence, work hours, and home time.
+They develop an organizational fit metric based on the alignment of individual routines with workplace norms, finding that routine fit, combined with Big Five Personality traits\cite{bigfive}, explains up to 28\% of the variance in IRB, with a significant positive association (p $<$ 0.05).
+In another 110-day study of 603 information workers, Das Swain \textit{et al.}\cite{dasswain2019multisensor} introduce ``organizational personas,'' clustering individuals based on Big Five personality data and multimodal activity facets from a fitness tracker, phone agent (location, phone usage), and Bluetooth beacons (desk sessions).
+They find that activity facets contribute modest but statistically significant variance to ITP.
+Similarly, Pillai \textit{et al.}\cite{pillai2023rare} use an autoencoder-based approach to detect rare life events from multivariate mobile sensing data in 126 information workers.
+Mirjafari \textit{et al.}~\cite{10.1145/3328908} examine 554 information workers using a phone agent, beacons, and a Garmin fitness tracker.
+They apply K-Means clustering on ITP, IRB, OCB, IOD-ID, and IOD-OD scores to classify higher and lower workplace performers.
+Their findings show that features from fitness trackers alone achieve an AUROC of .72, phone agent features .65, and a combination of both .83, demonstrating the benefits of multimodal sensing in capturing workplace behaviors.
+In a follow-up study of 298 information workers, Mirjafari \textit{et al.}\cite{mirjafari2021} use autoencoder-generated features from mobile phones and a Garmin fitness tracker to predict daily job performance changes (improvement, decline, or no change) based on ITP, IRB, OCB, IOD-ID, and IOD-OD scores.
+Their XGBoost model achieves a 75\% F1 score, significantly surpassing the 33\% baseline.
+They also apply Gradient Analysis\cite{su_one_2019,liu_facial_2014} to provide user-actionable insights, helping individuals identify behaviors that influence performance.
+Similarly, Mark \textit{et al.}~\cite{mark2016email} analyze email usage among 40 information workers, finding that increased time spent on emails correlates with lower self-reported productivity.